griffio/griffio.github.io/_posts/2023-04-20-More-Kotlin-Sql-Persistence-Comparision.md

 An `Object Relational Mapper` translation layer is responsible to load and store your Application's Entity model as a representation of the relational schema.
 There exists a so-called [impedance mismatch](https://agiledata.org/essays/impedanceMismatch.html) where, for example, Kotlin has Maps, Sets and Ordered/UnOrdered Collections but no concept of Tables, Columns and Rows.
 What can be surprising is that all the rows in the database could be pulled across to keep the semantics of, for example, a Set or ordered collection in the Application.
+How does a Relational Database handle Object Orientated Polymorphism?

 Persisting to the Rdbms involves traversing a given instance of an Entity model and detecting dirty objects that need inserting, updating in the correct order.
 The job of the `Orm` is to manage this entangled state back to coherence on the database side.